 These are just a few of the machine learning community’s best practices.

-Best managed MLOps platforms
+Best MLOps platforms to deploy your models faster.

 With the rise of MLOps, several companies have started to offer managed MLOps platforms.
 These platforms provide a complete solution for training, testing, and deploying machine learning models.
 Some of the most popular managed MLOps platforms include:

 - Vertex AI: Vertex AI, previously known as the AI platform, is an ML workflow tool by Google.
-It allows users to build, test and deploy models in Google Cloud Platform (GCP) with so many overheads automated.
+It allows users to build, test and deploy models in the Google Cloud Platform (GCP) with so many overheads automated.
 Vertex Auto ML solution allows you to compare multiple models and pick the best.

 If you are interested in learning more about MLOps, there are many courses that you can take.
 These courses will teach you the best practices for training, testing, and deploying machine learning models.